mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Ares S-III Super Squirt: This popular non-lethal weapon fires DMSO gel packs.
 The dimethyl sulfoxide forces the skin to absorb the chemicals the operator wishes to deliver.
 The attack itself causes no damage, but when the target is hit successfully, the DMSO delivers the substance directly into the target’s bloodstream as a Contact vector toxin (Toxins, Drugs, and BTLs).
 The Super Squirt uses Light Pistol ranges and can accept top- and underbarrel-mounted accessories

 Fichetti Pain Inducer: For a non-lethal weapon, the Fichetti Pain Inducer is not very humane.
 It makes someone feel like they are in a microwave, roasting from the inside out.
 Treat this as a toxin attack with a Power of 8 and a speed of Immediate.
 The target resists with Body + Willpower.
 If the modified Power exceeds the target’s Mental limit, the target must spend his next Action Phase doing whatever it takes to run away from the pain.
-The attacker can continue to hold her beam on a target with a Complex Action unless the gamemaster deems the target has dodged away or found cover.
-If the target cannot get out of the beam, he is incapacitated with pain, suffering a dice pool modifier equal to the modified Power on all tests for as long as the beam is trained on him.
+The attacker can continue to hold her beam on a target with a Major Action unless the gamemaster deems the target has dodged away or found cover.
+If the target cannot get out of the beam, he is incapacitated with pain, suffering a modifier equal to the modified Power on all tests for as long as the beam is trained on him.
 The Pain Inducer uses SMG ranges and can take top and underbarrel accessories.
 It has ten charges; when attached to a power point, it reloads one charge every ten seconds.
 Wireless: The Pain Inducer recharges by induction at a rate of 1 charge per hour

 Parashield Dart Pistol: The industry standard dart pistol, this fires injection darts with narcoject or another payload.
 The Parashield dart pistol uses Heavy Pistol ranges and can take top-mounted accessories.
 Wireless: The dart reports whether or not it has struck home and successfully injected.
 It may also report any gross physical anomalies in the target’s tissue, although its medical sensors are not very sophisticated (Device Rating of 1 for the dart).